kailuowang/BeautifulMinds/README.md

 BeautifulMinds
 ==============

-A machine learning engine to provide recommendations for klekr.com users
+A machine learning engine to provide recommendations for klekr.com users.
+Work in progress, not functioning yet.